jrussbautista/gatsby-portfolio/content/projects/dress-shop/index.md

 type: 'web'
 ---

 An e-commerce website for clothing store.
-User can view and search products, add to cart, purchase that uses Stripe and Paypal for payment.
-It also has an admin page for managing products.
+User can view and search for products, add to cart, purchase products that uses Stripe and Paypal for payment.